K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 boshupload release [<release_file>] [--rebase] [--skip-if-exists]
 release_file: local files or remote URIs information
-    --rebase:Set to Director with the latest version --skip-if-exists:Do not upload if release exists
+    --rebase:Set to Director with the latest version --skip-if-exists:Do not upload if the release exists

 1. Installation process using the Yaml file [When <release_file> parameter is yml file]: Read the cf-<service_name>-<version>.yml file inside the release directory and set value as sha1.
 It is a method of accessing and installing the blobstore of config/final.yml with the blobstore_id of index.yml in the corresponding packages or jobs folder in the final_builds folder.